dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

 Language modules follow a simple naming convention: the global module 'language-xyz' is responsible for describing how to compile files with extension ".xyz".
-The compiler application provides `compile : SourceCode -> ModuleValue`, representing compilation as a single step.
-The compiler application has limited access to effects, such as loading data from the module system, and logging warning or errors messages:
+The compiler application provides `compile : SourceCode -> ModuleValue`, representing compilation as a single transactional step.

-* *load(ModuleRef)* - request the runtime to provide the compiled value from another module.
-ModuleRef:
-  * *global:String* - a global module, i.e. based on a configured search path
-  * *local:String* - a local module, i.e. same folder as file being compiled
+To ensure a deterministic, reproducible outcome and support predictable refactoring, the compiler has limited access to effects.
+Available effects:

+* load compiled module values from module system
-* *log(Message)* - ad-hoc write messages mostly intended for the human developer
+* log outputs for a human observer

-In case of cyclic dependencies, load logically diverges (infinite loop), but in practice the glas system should recognize and report the problem to the developer.
-Load failures due to missing modules or modules that failed to compile without divergence may be observed during compilation via pass/fail, but the exact cause of error is not observed.
+Modules dependencies must be acyclic.
+In case of dependency cycle, load diverges and an error is reported.
+Load will also diverge if a remote module cannot be downloaded.
+In most other cases, we can deterministically observe load failures.

 Languages benefit from associated tools such as REPLs, linters, syntax highlighting, intellisense, decompilers, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
 I assume these would be defined using separate apps that import or reuse code developed for language modules, perhaps with similar naming conventions.